nicyapi/senior-design-projekt-master/test-plans.md

 FE3.3 Scroll up and down on day view, select new day and see all events of that day, select new month, select new week, open an event and see data propegate

+FE3.4 The input will be user touches

+FE3.5 The output will be that the proper screen is rendered

+FE3.6 Normal

+FE3.7 Whitebox

+FE3.8 Functional

+FE3.9 Unit

 # FE4
 FE4.1 Front End Event Finder test